-- Snapshot Client does not support the ALL LOCAL DRIVES entry in the policy's Backup Selections list. - The VxFS Checkpoint and VxVM snapshot methods support VxFS multi-volume file systems only. - For the NetBackup Media Server or Third-Party Copy Device methods, the client disk must be either a SCSI or Fibre Channel device. - For off-host backup that use a Data Mover with the nbu snap, VxFS Checkpoint, or VxVM snapshot methods: the NetBackup media server must have access to all the disks that make up the snapshot.
+- Snapshot Client does not support the ALL_LOCAL_DRIVES entry in the policy's Backup Selections list. - The VxFS Checkpoint and VxVM snapshot methods support VxFS multi-volume file systems only. - For the NetBackup media server or Third-Party Copy Device methods, the client disk must be either a SCSI or Fibre Channel device. - For off-host backup that uses a data mover with the nbu snap, VxFS Checkpoint, or VxVM snapshot methods: The NetBackup media server must have access to all the disks that make up the snapshot.
 The disk(s) can be connected to a SAN.
-For each of these snapshot methods, note the following: - nbu_snap: media server requires access to the active disk and the cache disk. - VxFS Checkpoint: media server requires access to the primary or active disk. - VxVM: access requirements depend on layout of the volume group.
-Media server must be able to access all disks that make up the snap mirror volume.
+For each of these snapshot methods, note the following: - nbu_snap: Media server requires access to the active disk and the cache disk. - VxFS Checkpoint: Media server requires access to the primary or an active disk.